mweagle/circuit-breaker/README.md

 copied from the [Akka source](https://github.com/akka/akka/blob/master/akka-actor/src/main/scala/akka/pattern/CircuitBreaker.scala#L78).
     1. `max_failures`:  The maximum error count to accumulate before the gated function is assumed to have tripped the breaker into the *OPEN* state.
-An error is indicated by invoking the `callback(e, result)` with a "truthy" Error value.
+NOTE:  An error is indicated by invoking the `callback(e, result)` with a "truthy" Error value.
     2. `call_timeout_ms`: Duration (in MS) that should be used to limit the execution time